Aesperus/Aesperus/README.md

 🔭 I’m currently working through a full-stack engineer course at Codecademy and the GitHub Skills excercises.

 ---
-🌱 I’m currently learning:
-- HTML
-- CSS
-- JavaScript
-- GitHub operations

----
 🛠 My current toolset:
 -  C/C++, C#
 -  HTML, CSS, JavaScript
--  GitHub
+-  GitHub operations
+-  Markdown
+-  a11y and ARIA

 ---
 🧭 I'm looking forward to: